Perfectoid overconvergent Siegel modular forms and the overconvergent Eichler--Shimura morphism: Toroidal compactifications of the Siegel modular varieties

 we obtain

 which induces

 According to \cite[Proposition 1.2]{Pilloni-Stroh-CoherentCohomologyandGaloisRepresentations}, this map extends to the toroidal compactification:

 More precisely, in terms of the explicit description in \S \ref{subsection: boundary strata}, \'etale locally at the boundary stratum, there is a universal semiabelian scheme $G_{V'}$ with constant toric rank sitting in an exact sequence as well as a principally polarised 1-motive $\widetilde{M}_{V'} = [V'^{\perp}/V' \rightarrow G_{V'}]$.
-We consider the composition where the first isomorphism is given by the principal polarisation on $\widetilde{M}_{V'}$.
-Composing with the universal trivialisation of $\widetilde{M}_{V'}[p^n]$ and tensoring with the structure sheaf, we arrive at the desired morphism (\ref{eq: extended HT map}).
+We consider the composition Composing this with the dual of the universal trivialisation of $\widetilde{M}_{V'}[p^n]$ and tensoring with the structure sheaf, we arrive at the desired morphism (\ref{eq: extended HT map}).

 Consider the image of $\HT_{\Gamma(p^n)}\otimes \id$ and then consider its preimage inside $\underline{\Omega}_{\Gamma(p^n)}$.
 This yields a subsheaf $\underline{\Omega}_{\Gamma(p^n)}^{\text{mod}}\subset \underline{\Omega}_{\Gamma(p^n)}$.
-In fact, $\underline{\Omega}_{\Gamma(p^n)}^{\text{mod}}$ does not depend on $n$; \emph{i.e.,} if $n\geq m$ and $\overline{\frakX}_{\Gamma(p^n)}^{\tor} \rightarrow \overline{\frakX}_{\Gamma(p^m)}^{\tor}$ is the natural projection, then the pullback of $\underline{\Omega}_{\Gamma(p^m)}^{\text{mod}}$ coincides with $\underline{\Omega}_{\Gamma(p^n)}^{\text{mod}}$.
+In fact, $\underline{\Omega}_{\Gamma(p^n)}^{\text{mod}}$ does not depend on $n$; \emph{i.e.,} if $n\geq m$ and $\overline{\frakX}_{\Gamma(p^n)} \rightarrow \overline{\frakX}_{\Gamma(p^m)}$ is the natural projection, then the pullback of $\underline{\Omega}_{\Gamma(p^m)}^{\text{mod}}$ coincides with $\underline{\Omega}_{\Gamma(p^n)}^{\text{mod}}$.

 Now, let $n$ be any positive integer greater than $\frac{g}{p-1}$.
-Consider ideals $\scrI_1, \ldots, \scrI_g\subset \scrO_{\overline{\frakX}^{\tor}_{\Gamma(p^n)}}$ generated by the lifts of the determinants of the minors of rank $g,\ldots, 1$ of the map
+Consider ideals $\scrI_1, \ldots, \scrI_g\subset \scrO_{\overline{\frakX}_{\Gamma(p^n)}}$ generated by the lifts of the determinants of the minors of rank $g,\ldots, 1$ of the map

 Notice that these ideals are invertible on the rigid generic fibre.
-Let $\widetilde{\frakX}^{\tor}_{\Gamma(p^n)}$ be the formal scheme obtained by consecutive formal blowups of $\overline{\frakX}^{\tor}_{\Gamma(p^n)}$ along these ideals.
-In particular, $\underline{\Omega}_{\Gamma(p^n)}^{\text{mod}}$ becomes locally free over $\widetilde{\frakX}^{\tor}_{\Gamma(p^n)}$.
+Let $\widetilde{\frakX}_{\Gamma(p^n)}$ be the formal scheme obtained by consecutive formal blowups of $\overline{\frakX}_{\Gamma(p^n)}$ along these ideals.
+In particular, $\underline{\Omega}_{\Gamma(p^n)}^{\text{mod}}$ becomes locally free over $\widetilde{\frakX}_{\Gamma(p^n)}$.

-Let $\overline{\frakX}_{\Gamma(p^n)}^{\tor-\text{mod}}$ be the normalisation of $\widetilde{\frakX}^{\tor}_{\Gamma(p^n)}$ inside its adic generic fibre.
-We remark that the adic generic fibre of $\overline{\frakX}_{\Gamma(p^n)}^{\tor-\text{mod}}$ coincides with the one of $\overline{\frakX}_{\Gamma(p^n)}^{\tor}$.
+Let $\overline{\frakX}_{\Gamma(p^n)}^{\text{mod}}$ be the normalisation of $\widetilde{\frakX}_{\Gamma(p^n)}$ inside its adic generic fibre.
+We remark that the adic generic fibre of $\overline{\frakX}_{\Gamma(p^n)}^{\text{mod}}$ coincides with the one of $\overline{\frakX}_{\Gamma(p^n)}$.
 For any $m\geq n>\frac{g}{p-1}$, there is a natural finite morphism